MihaelsGit/clever-reader-specification/README.md

 | NR2   | Capacity | Database cleanup after 90 days. |
 | NR3      | Anonymous pdf hashing | PDF will be anonymously stored as base64 encoded hash for the purpose of building knowledge graph. |
 | NR4   | Retry policy | In case of request timeout, the retry policy will be implemented so no data is lost. |

+### Requirements Validation
+Requirements will be validated with unit, integration and server load tests (stress test).